rapyuta-robotics/alica/docs/style/CodingGuidelines.md

 * Do not indent namespaces.
 Almost all code is inside a namespace or even nested namespace.
 Indentation here wastes precious screen real estate.
 * If possible use the common clang-format file that resides aside of these Coding Guidelines and integrate it into your workflow/IDE.

+## General Remarks

+* Write C++11 not C and avoid utilising Boost when this needed feature is in C++11, already.
+* Try to write Object-Oriented code.
+* Avoid code duplication at all costs.

 ## Naming Conventions

 * Classnames and structs are written in `CamelCase` (first letter capitalized).